Many Sri Lankans remain stranded and are at risk of crocodile attacks

 “The next day the waters began to rise gradually.
 Then the flow was so fast that we could not stand up.
 My wife, four children and I were very frightened.
 We did not know what would happen to us now.
 With great difficulty we managed to walk out,” he said.
 They are taking temporary shelter in a school.

-He said his house is submerged under 8 feet of water.
+He said that his house is now submerged under eight feet of water.

 “A bigger shock awaits us when the waters recede and we return home.
 We have lost all our possessions,” he said.